ArieHein/terraform-train/azure/TF4/readme.md

 }
 ```

 As mentioned above, interpolation can also create a dependency to modules as well.
-An example can be see in the Web App module
+An example can be seen in the Web App module

 ```terraform
 module "web_app" {